ryanstraits/ryanstraits.github.io/about.md

 Well, I'm a millennial, but just barely.
 I made the cut by just a year or two on the front end of that generation so blogging makes just a little bit more sense to me than Snapchat.
 I consider myself on the "adequately bandaged" side of the bleeding edge.

-I'm choosing this particular personal [blogging platform](jekyllrb.com) because I think that the transparency I'm aiming for requires a level of intimacy that might get steamrolled in a more "public" platform.
-I also coded a good portion of this site myself.
-At this point, I'll take all the c
+I'm choosing this particular personal [blog form](jekyllrb.com) because I think that the vulnerability I'm aiming for here requires a level of intimacy that might get steamrolled in a more "public" platform.
+I also hand-coded much of the features of this site myself (I'm particularly proud of the [tag structure](/tag/now-that-im-older) that incorporates the names of some of my favorite songs).

 ---